What to Expect from Adult Orthodontia for Braces

 While it used to be mainly something for children and teenagers, more and more adults are getting braces nowadays.
-Back in 2010, only 14% of orthodontic patients were adults; in 2012, that increased to 20%.
-As you can imagine, that number’s probably increased dramatically since then.
+Back in 2010, only 14% of orthodontic patients were adults; in 2012, that increased to 20%; and as you can imagine, that number’s probably increased dramatically since then.

-The point is, it’s never too late to correct your crooked teeth.
-So no matter what your age is, a professional can definitely help you get the smile you’ve always wanted.
+The point is that it’s never too late to correct your crooked teeth.
+So, no matter what your age, a professional can definitely help you get the smile you’ve always wanted.

 What Types of Braces Are There?

 Chances are, the only braces you really know are the metal bracket type.
 These braces help correct your crooked teeth by pulling them together through the use of rubber bands on each bracket.